 Toothcup is currently Red-listed (S1) (critically imperiled) in British Columbia and Ontario.
 The species is listed as Endangered (Not Regulated) on the Species at Risk in Ontario list, and is a candidate for regulation under the provincial Endangered Species Act (1971).
 Toothcup is an annual, obligate wetland plant that is subject to wide fluctuations in numbers based on rainfall and water levels.
 Biologically limiting factors include restricted habitat availability and specific germination requirements, resulting from toothcup's affinity for strongly fluctuating water levels.
 Threats to toothcup include habitat loss or degradation; changes in ecological dynamics or natural processes (flood regime); invasive species; and cattle browsing, trampling and recreational activities (ATV use) which are potential minor threats.

 National Toothcup Recovery Team.
 2008.
 Recovery Strategy for the toothcup (Rotala ramosior) in British Columbia and Ontario.
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning